The Citadel Bulldogs football: Bulldogs in professional football

 Many Citadel alumni have played in various professional leagues, including the National Football League, Canadian Football League and Arena Football League.
-Sixteen players have been drafted in the NFL Draft and AFL Draft, and other players have signed as undrafted free agents.
+Sixteen players have been drafted in the NFL draft and AFL draft, and other players have signed as undrafted free agents.
 Likely the most famous Citadel alumni in professional football are Running Back Stump Mitchell and broadcaster Paul Maguire.
-Currently, Andre Roberts is a member of the Buffalo Bills and Cortez Allen recently played with the Pittsburgh Steelers for 5 seasons; Running Back Travis Jervey played in 2 Super Bowls with the Green Bay Packers and was named an All Pro as a special teams player.
+Andre Roberts is a recent player who achieved success in the NFL and Cortez Allen recently played with the Pittsburgh Steelers for 5 seasons; Running Back Travis Jervey played in 2 Super Bowls with the Green Bay Packers and was named to the Pro Bowl as a special teams player.